 Acting as a non-voting and an ex-officio member of the External Communications Committee.

-Preforming all budgetary planning for the social issues portfolio.
+Preforming all budgetary planning for the social issues portfolio and bursary committee.

 To liaise with other Faculty Societies and the Alma Mater Society on social issues and best practices.
 To communicate regularly with the President.